jobrunr/website/content/en/documentation/faq.md

 - You are using the `fluent` configuration and use the `.useMicroMeterIntegration(new JobRunrMicroMeterIntegration(...))` on each `BackgroundJobServer`
 - You are running multiple instances of the dashboard (e.g. on each `BackgroundJobServer`).
 - Your code is calling the `StorageProvider.getJobStats()` method a lot.
+- You are using the JobRunr JMX Extension on each `BackgroundJobServer`.

 __Solution__<br/>
 - If you are running JobRunr 5 (so JobRunr 5.x.x and lower) and use a framework integration, please make sure to disable the micrometer integration which is enabled by default (in v5.x.x and lower it is enabled by default, as of v6, it is disabled by default).
 You can do so by means of the following setting (here is the `jobrunr-spring-boot-starter` example):